Dogs are instinctual by nature. So, if you see your dog scratching the floor and panting, it's most likely have an instinctual reaction!

 Similar to boredom, your dog's destructive behavior may actually just be attention seeking!

 If you respond to your dog's scratching, they know it is a way to get YOUR attention.
 So, if your dog gets bored, they may start scratching to get some attention.

 Try giving your dog attention before they start scratching.
 This will help improve that bad dog behavior!

 Scratching the carpet and panting heavily may be a sign of illness.
 This may be unusual, but if his behavior changes drastically, this could be a sign something is wrong.

 If your dogs exhibit this behavior, please contact your vet immediately.

 Similar to attention seeking, communication is a likely reason your dog digs.

 Like our introduction, this is the most common reason your dog digs.
-In the wild, dogs exhibit digging behavior ALL THE TIME.
-One of the main reasons is to make their bed, or their nest, before going to sleep.
+In the wild, dogs exhibit digging behavior all the time.
+One of the main reasons is to make their dog bed, or their nest, before going to sleep.
 This is completely normal.

 Digging before bed would also keep danger away from the sleeping area.
 The loud noises of digging would keep other predators away from the wild dogs.